Educational

 We recommend getting a nylon braided cable like this one for $10.99.
 These are tougher than the normal rubber cables most smartphones ship with and should hold up better to daily wear and tear.
 It's also available with Apple MFi Certified Fast Charging Cord Compatible with iPhone 13, 12, 11, Pro, Max, XR, XS, X, 8, 7, 6, Plus, SE, iPad, and more.

-Carrying one of these and a battery pack also means your child can charge a phone and other devices like a Kindle, fitness tracker, earphones, or smartwatch with one cable.
+Carrying one of these and a battery pack also means your child can charge a phone and other devices, such as a Kindle, fitness tracker, earphones, or smartwatch, with one cable.

 Fitness tracker